-My father and uncle erected a residential building.
-The ground floor was readied as a musalla which was divided into two sections — one for men and the other for women.
+My father and uncle erected a residential building in 1983.
+The ground floor was readied as a musalla which was divided into two sections; one for men and the other for women.
 The two sections are not linked and the entryway to the building separates them.
-Since the building was first constructed, religious rites such as prayers, i'tikaf [spiritual retreat] and religious lectures have been held in the men's section; prayers were not held in the women's section except for only a few days.
-Ten years ago, my uncle started using the women's section as storage space and refused to use it as a school for Quranic memorization.
+Since the building was first constructed, religious rites such as prayers, i'tikaf (spiritual retreat), and religious lectures have been held in the men's section; prayers were not held in the women's section except for only a few days.
+Ten years ago, my uncle started using the women's section as storage space and refused to use it as a school for Qur`anic memorization.
 Now he wants to convert it into a shop.
 Is this permissible?

-It is established in Islamic law that there is a difference between a masjid [mosque] which has been dedicated to God the Almighty and a zawya or musalla [place used for prayers] with shops and private quarters above them.
-It is permissible to pray in a zawya or musalla and purity of place is incumbent for all three.
+It is established in Islamic law that there is a difference between a masjid which has been dedicated to Allah and a zawya or a musalla with shops and private quarters above them.
+It is permissible to pray in them and purity of place is incumbent in all three.

 Rulings specific to a masjid

 A masjid has special rulings which include among others:

 -The impermissibility of changing it from a masjid to another purpose;

 - The impermissibility of selling in it;

 - The impermissibility of menstruating women remaining inside it;

 - The permissibility of offering the specialized prayer for 'greeting the masjid' in it.